Marion Robert Morrison

 (Courtesy of Les Adams)

-Above are Wayne and Yakima Canutt in a crop from a lobby card from THE STAR PACKER (Lone Star/Monogram, 1934).
-The player on the left may be Chick Hannan/Hannon.
+Above are Wayne and Yakima Canutt in a crop from a lobby card from RANDY RIDES ALONE (Lone Star/Monogram, 1934).
+The player on the left may be Tommy Coats.

 (Courtesy of Les Adams)

-Above from left to right are John Wayne, Al Ferguson and Paul Fix in THE DESERT TRAIL (Lone Star/Monogram, 1935).
+Left to right are John Wayne, Al Ferguson and Paul Fix in THE DESERT TRAIL (Lone Star/Monogram, 1935).
 Fix and Wayne became close friends and over a thirty five year period, he appeared in about thirty Wayne films.
-Paul Fix is best remembered as lawman 'Micah Torrance' in THE RIFLEMAN TV program.
+Paul Fix is best remembered as lawman 'Micah Torrance' on THE RIFLEMAN TV program.